-The spine of what would become the village of Gatlinburg existed long before a South Carolina farmer made his way to the mountains looking for a new home for his family.
+The area that would become the village of Gatlinburg existed long before a South Carolina farmer made his way to the mountains looking for a new home for his family.

-The history of Gatlinburg begins with the spine that existed long before the American Revolution, long before colonists, long before Columbus.
+The history of Gatlinburg begins with the spine that existed long before the American Revolution, long before colonists and first settlers, long before Columbus.